wsrn829/DealerDashboardSalesAPI/README.md

 ```
 7. Install Redis: Celery requires a message broker to handle requests.
 On Heroku, I used the Heroku Redis add-on.
 I installed it and set the REDIS_URL config var.

-8. Add a worker dyno: In my Procfile, add a line for the worker dyno that will run the Celery worker process:
+8. Add a worker dyno: In Procfile, add a line for the worker dyno that will run the Celery worker process:
 ```
 worker: celery -A sales_project worker --loglevel=info
 ```
-9. Add a beat dyno: In my Procfile, add a line for the beat dyno that will run the Celery beat process:
+9. Add a beat dyno: In Procfile, add a line for the beat dyno that will run the Celery beat process:
 ```
 beat: celery -A sales_project beat --loglevel=info
 ```
 10. Deploy to Heroku: Push these changes to Heroku.
 Heroku should start the worker and beat dynos automatically.

+11. Summary:
+- The reason why the previous poller might not have been working after deployment on Heroku could be due to how Heroku manages its dynos.
+Heroku dynos are ephemeral, which means they can restart or move at any time.
+This can interrupt long-running processes like a polling function.
+- Celery and Redis are used to handle these types of background tasks in a more robust way.
+Celery is a task queue that can distribute work across threads or machines.
+Redis is used as the message broker for Celery, storing the tasks until they can be processed.
+- When we use Celery and Redis, the polling function becomes a task that is managed by Celery.
+Even if the Heroku dyno restarts or moves, the task remains in the Redis queue and can be picked up by a Celery worker when it's available.
+This ensures that the polling function continues to run as expected.
+- While Celery and Redis are often used in production environments due to their robustness and scalability, they can also be used in development environments.
+They are not strictly for production only.
+However, they do add complexity to your application, so they are typically used when the benefits (like improved robustness and scalability) outweigh the added complexity.

 -----------